 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-This Lemon Blueberry Poke Cake is a homemade, moist lemon buttermilk cake filled with a lemon pudding, a layer of fresh blueberry sauce and topped with mascarpone whipped cream.
-The combination of tart lemon flavor and sweetened blueberries is unbelievable!
+This lemon blueberry poke cake is a moist lemon cake filled with lemon pudding, topped with fresh blueberry sauce and mascarpone whipped cream.
+The zesty lemon flavors and sweet bursts of blueberries are perfect for summer!

 Blueberry Lemon Poke Cake

 For years, readers who made my blueberry cheesecake poke cake told me they had substituted the vanilla pudding for lemon pudding.
 Well I am finally delivering to you a true Lemon Blueberry Poke Cake.

 This is a moist lemon buttermilk cake with a lemon pudding filling, a layer of fresh blueberry sauce and a mascarpone whipped cream on top.
 It’s bursting with tart lemon flavor and sweetened blueberries.

 If you love the flavor combination of lemon and blueberry, you might also like my lemon blueberry layer cake!

 Recipes like this are super adaptable.
 I took the same recipe that I used for my Lemon Cupcake Recipe, and then combined it with the blueberry sauce from my blueberry cheesecake poke cake.